Overview of Backflow Prevention

 That's why state and federal laws require water utilities to identify all connections to the public supply and have a program in place to prevent backflow.
 We do this by requiring customers whose water use presents a backflow hazard to install a backflow prevention device and have it tested annually.

-Our Cross-Connection Control Department administers Charleston Water's backflow prevention program in accordance with our Cross-Connection Control Program Manual.
+Our backflow prevention program is administered in accordance with our Cross-Connection Control Program Manual.
 This includes:

 - Determining whether a customer must install a backflow prevention device, and if so, which type.